hpcc-systems/helm-chart/README.md

 but we can add more.

-roxie modes under K8s
+Roxie modes under K8s
 ---------------------

 When running under K8s, roxie has 3 fundamental modes of operation:

-  1. Scalable array of one-way roxie servers
+  1. Scalable array of one-way Roxie servers

      Set localAgents=true, replicas=initial number of pods